HDembinski/numba-stats/README.md

  >>> pdf(array(float64, 1d, C), int64, int64)
 ```
 You won't get these errors when you call the numba-stats PDFs outside of a compiled function, because I added some wrappers which automatically convert the data types for convenience.
-This is why you can call `norm.pdf(1,2,3)` but `norm_pdf(1, 2, 3)` will fail.
+This is why you can call `norm.pdf(1, 2, 3)`
+but
+`norm_pdf(1, 2, 3)` (as implemented above) will fail.

 ## Benchmarks